linux-kernel-labs/linux/Documentation/teaching/labs/networking.rst

   is enabled via ``CONFIG_NETFILTER``.
 To activate it, run :command:`make menuconfig` in the :file:`linux` directory and check the ``Network packet filtering framework (Netfilter)`` option in ``Networking support -> Networking options``.
-If it was not enabled, enable it (as builtin, not external mode - it must be marked with ``*``).
+If it was not enabled, enable it (as builtin, not external module - it must be marked with ``*``).